 Your Stress is Stopping you from reaching your goals

 There are affiliate links in this post.
-I am an Organic India Ambassador and in partnership with Organic India USA.
+I am an NOW Influencer and in partnership with NOW.
 I am compensated for my content.
 My opinions expressed are my own.
 My Full Disclosure Policy

 I have to say the number one factor that slows down my clients is stress and rest.
 I can create a perfect program and healthy eating guidelines, but I can’t make my clients go to bed or chill out.
 Despite their efforts in the gym or kitchen, the scale can be at a standstill if you’re stressed out.
 Holding onto weight is the way our body protects itself when it is stressed.

 For a woman, life can be stressful with the roles she fulfills, the relationships she maintains, professional responsibilities, and if she is a mother, add caring for other people’s needs to the list.
 All are equalling a stressed woman who eats well, exercises often, and still can’t lose those last 10 pounds.

 Stress is a part of life, and although we may ignore stressful situations, there is no way to avoid them and their effects on our bodies.
 Stress is needed for change either for good or bad it all depends on how you approach it and use it to achieve a healthier lifestyle.
 Let’s talk about the physical influence stress has on your life.

 Does stress cause weight gain?

 Stress is not just an uncomfortable feeling.
 It can cause the production of cortisol, a steroid hormone that regulates your metabolism and immune support.
 Cortisol is known as the “stress hormone” because it is produced when stressed, helps with protein metabolism, increases your blood sugar, and balances the immune system.